maurodelazeri/erigon-test/core/state/redis_state.md

 ### 1. `redis_state.go`

-**Purpose:** Provides the core Redis client functionality and methods to store and retrieve blockchain data.
+**Purpose:** Provides the core Redis client functionality and methods to store and retrieve blockchain data using the BSSL module.

 **Key Components:**

 - **RedisState** - Main struct that manages the Redis connection and pipeline
 - **Data Writing Methods** - Functions to write accounts, storage, code, blocks, transactions, and receipts
-- **Reorg Handling** - Complete removal of non-canonical chain data for O(1) lookups
+- **Reorg Handling** - Complete removal of non-canonical chain data with proper state restoration
 - **Query Methods** - Functions to retrieve historical state at any block height

 **How It Works:**

-1. The Redis client is initialized once with the provided URL
+1. The Redis client is initialized with the provided URL and checks for BSSL module availability
 2. State changes are batched using Redis pipelines for efficiency
 3. During reorgs, data from non-canonical blocks is completely deleted
-4. Historical state queries use Redis sorted sets with block numbers as scores
+4. Historical state queries use the BSSL module for O(1) performance
-5. All data access is O(1) complexity since only canonical data is kept
+5. All data access is O(1) complexity regardless of chain length

 **Key Data Structures:**

-- Account data stored as sorted sets with block numbers as scores
+- Account data stored via BSSL with block numbers as indexes
-- Storage slots stored as sorted sets with block numbers as scores
+- Storage slots stored via BSSL with block numbers as indexes
 - Code stored by hash (immutable)
 - Blocks indexed by block number
-- Transactions and receipts indexed by block number instead of hash
+- Transactions and receipts indexed by block number

 ### 2. `redis_state_v3.go`